DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/php/php-install.md

 variable evaluations due to the reduction of network latency and config caching; all powered by DevCycle's high performance Go Server SDK.

-See [Local Bucketing Proxy](/sdk/local-bucketing-proxy/) for more information.
+See the [Local Bucketing Proxy](../../sdk-proxy/index.md) section for more information.